 How do I resign?

-When you are ready to resign, click the "Resign" check box, then click "Submit" and then "Confirm."
+When you are ready to resign, click the "Resign" check box, then click "Submit" and then "Commit."
 You can add a thank you for the game and congratulations in the message box.

 How do I submit results to the TD?

 You don't have to.
-The server sends results automatically to the TD as soon as you, or your opponent resigns, or the game ends in a draw.
-The tournament table is also automatically updated.
+The server sends results automatically to the TD, just as soon as you, or your opponent resigns, or the game ends in a draw.
+The online tournament crosstable is also automatically updated.

 How can I find the tournament results table?